 Policies vs. Procedures.
 A policy must meet the criteria noted in the definition above.
 A procedure is a statement that outlines, often in a step-by-step fashion, how a policy will be implemented and by whom.
 The Committee on Policy approves policies, but not procedures.
 Procedures are developed by the unit that owns the policy.
 This allows the unit to update its procedures on a regular basis without having to return to the Committee for approval.

-UIC has established a standardized process for the development, approval, and oversight of official university-level policies.
+UIC has established a process for the development, approval, and oversight of official university-level policies.
 The process is in place to ensure that these policies have a consistent format, are formally approved, widely communicated, centrally maintained, and readily available for review.

-- Instructions for filling out the template are outlined on the Policy development template with instructions.
+- Instructions for filling out the template are outlined on the policy development template with instructions.

 - After clearing the administrative review, the policy will be considered by the Committee on Policy and next steps will be determined.

 Where can I find a list of all university-level policies?
 Heading link

 Search for policies in the UIC Policy Library.
 Policies will be added to the library as the Committee on Policy works collaboratively with responsible units to approve new policies and transfer existing policies to the university policy template.
 Units that own specific policies are encouraged to post those policies on their websites as well, together with the procedures that are related to implementation of those policies.

 When a new policy is approved or an existing policy is transferred to the university policy template, the policy owner will notify all impacted parties.
 In addition, the updated policy or new policy will also be posted in the Announcements section of the policy website.

 Who do I contact if I have questions?
 Heading link

 The Committee on Policy is responsible for oversight of the policy development process and catalogs university-level policies on this website.
 For questions or additional information related to the policy development process or the policy website, contact the Commitee on Policy.